People. (See – I didn’t really need the title on this page).

 Lots of people need headshots – theatre people especially – and I photographed both Monty Python’s Carol Cleveland and director and trainer Mark Wilson in my studio.

-and here’s a younger Sir David Spiegelhalter, Cambridge University’s Winton Professor of the Public Understanding of Risk, photographed for the UK Medical Research Council.
+This is Sir David Spiegelhalter, now Cambridge University’s Winton Professor of the Public Understanding of Risk, photographed back in the eighties for the UK Medical Research Council.

 while other people need more than just one image of themselves.

 I was able to use a theatre space, complete with a haze machine, to produce the ‘noir’ lighting for actress Emmie Spencer, here playing Ruth Ellis, the last woman in Britain to be hanged for murder.

 Studio equipment can give special effects, but there’s an honesty to simple outdoor shots.

 And I love working on location, too.
 More people pictured for the Medical Research Council.
 Sometimes you can see right inside a person’s head, as with this one – and sometimes you can’t see anything at all, like these Easter penitents in Granada . . .

 The light makes this bas-relief look like stone, but actually it’s bronze.
 Soldiers are supposed to be ‘uniform’, but just look at the stubborn individuality on the faces of these Tommies.
 It’s a detail from the Liverpool Cenotaph, Lionel Budden’s war memorial to the dead of the Great War.